Quatuor Agate

 Parking:

-We can cone off two spaces for blue badge holders outside the gate.
-Please email [email protected] to book a space, subject to availability, first come first served.
+We can offer 2 spaces immediately outside the church gate for blue badge holders.
+Please email [email protected] to book a space, subject to availability and on a first come first served basis.

 Terrain: